Agenda for Day 2 - Tuesday 10 November, 2026

 Explore operational excellence in Australia’s clinical trial landscape

-Learn how to assess site feasibility and optimize performance using data-driven approaches
+Learn how to evaluate site capabilities and optimize performance using data-driven approaches tailored to Europe's diverse healthcare systems

-Understand best practices for streamlining study start-up processes and managing logistics effectively
+Understand best practices for streamlining study initiation processes, managing cross-border logistics, and accelerating timelines

 Highlight opportunities in Eastern Europe, MENA and medium- to low-income countries